Best Free Wedding Seating Chart Tools in 2026

 What Canva cannot do is help you plan the seating.
 There is no guest list management, no table assignment logic, no way to see which guests are seated where without reading the whole thing.
 You build it manually, which works fine for a 40-person dinner but becomes genuinely painful at 120.

-AllSeated is a serious event management platform used by venues, catering companies, and wedding planners.
-It has floor plan tools, guest management, RSVP tracking, and a lot more.
+Prismm is a spatial design and 3D digital-twin platform built for venues, catering companies, and event professionals (it absorbed AllSeated, which was previously the standalone product in this category).
+It has floor plan tools, guest management, real-time collaboration, and a lot more.
 For a couple planning a single wedding, it is almost certainly more tool than you need.

 Side-by-Side Comparison